dsp2003/clef/README.md

 + Restore all removed biomes and mini-biomes

-+ Restore removed microdungeons
++ Restore removed microdungeons (in progress)

-+ The moons with more life and loot underneath, not just a stinky fuel
++ The moons with more life and loot underneath, not just a stinky fuel (in progress)

 + Barren worlds with realistic core, undercaves and stuff